-Nurses can learn about the Health Insurance Portability and Accountability Act (HIPAA) in a Bachelor of Science in Nursing program because it is crucial to have a good understanding of patient privacy laws.
+Nurses learn about the Health Insurance Portability and Accountability Act (HIPAA) in an RN to BSN online program because it is crucial to have a good understanding of patient privacy laws.
 With the proliferation of electronic devices, sensitive records are at risk of being stolen.
 Nurses must follow HIPAA guidelines to ensure that a patient's private records are protected from any unauthorized distribution.
 Although it is not always easy, nurses have to stay vigilant so they do not violate any rules.

 What is HIPAA?